btcpayserver/btcpayserver-doc/docs/Contribute/ContributeWrite/README.md

 [Notepad++](https://notepad-plus-plus.org/downloads/) is a decent software and easy to use for the newer contributors.

 For more advanced users, [Visual Studio Code (VS Code)](https://visualstudio.microsoft.com/) is a good choice.
 The `Markdown All In One` extension in VS Code is also recommended, for visual comfort while editing and the ability to preview Markdown changes.
-This is helpful for the BTCPay documentation which is written primarily in Markdown documentation.
+This is helpful for the BTCPay documentation which is written primarily in Markdown.

 These are only recommended: If you already use other similar software that you're accustomed to, you are free to continue using them.